 As many satisfied music lovers have discovered, a pair of JansZens can fulfill your quest for musical authenticity and consistent enjoyment, and still satisfy the general preferences of the rest of your household.

 Our stand mount loudspeaker is called the Carmelita, starting at $4850/pair.

 Both the Valentina floor-stander and the Carmelita stand-mount are available in passive or active versions.
 Both models are compact at only about 40" [1m] tall.
 Both have the sonic hallmarks of much larger speakers.
 You might feel that having speakers that go all the way to the floor are worth the extra approximately $5000, but the sonic signature is practically identical, and the main differences are the bass depth, punch, and maximum loudness.

-The actives feature a high grade, on-board DAC and five independent inputs -- two analog and three digital.
+In both cases, the actives feature a high grade, on-board DAC and five independent inputs -- two analog and three digital.
 The analog inputs are sensitive enough not to need a preamp.
 The inputs automatically self-activate, based on which one has a signal, A remote control comes standard for volume and other functions.
 The Valentina A8 is bi-amplified with two 500W/4Ω Hypex NCore amps in each cabinet, and the Carmelita A7 has two 250W/4Ω Hypex Ncore amps is each cabinet.

 There's a new special option available on the Valentina, called Sound Everywhere (SE).
 You get real-time, remote control selection between directive vs. omidirectional sound dispersion.
 In the sweet spot, the difference is between a you-are-there vs. a they-are-here experience.
 In omnidirectional mode, the sound is uniform throughout the room, so you still get great sound when you're not in a listening seat.
 The SE option can be added to Valentina A8 loudspeakers as a factory mod.contact us

 The keys are: